infinadox/Sales-Data-Forecasting/README.md

 ## Random Forest Overview

 **What is Random Forest?**
-Random Forest is a powerful machine learning algorithm that combines the results of multiple decision trees to enhance predictive accuracy.
+Random Forest is a powerful machine learning algorithm combining multiple decision trees' results to enhance predictive accuracy.
 It is effective for both classification and regression tasks.

 **Decision Trees:**
 Decision trees make decisions based on a series of questions, and Random Forest improves their performance by averaging predictions from many such trees.